Academic Departments — (1998)-83; (2001)-88; (2019)-65.

-Academy Award winners — Dianne Wiest (Class of 1969) won the 1995 Academy Award for Best Supporting Actress for the movie Bullets over Broadway; she also won the same award in 1986 for Hannah and Her Sisters.
+Academy Award Winners — Dianne Wiest (Class of 1969) won the 1995 Academy Award for Best Supporting Actress for the movie Bullets Over Broadway; she also won the same award in 1986 for Hannah and Her Sisters.
 Mark Lasoff (Class of 1988) won an Oscar in 1998 for Best Visual Effects for the movie Titanic.
 Walt Disney adapted the popular children's book The Story of Ferdinand, written by alumnus Munro Leaf (Class of 1927), into the seven-minute animated film Ferdinand the Bull, which won an Academy Award in the Best Short Subject (Cartoon) category in 1938.
 The university's Visual Press received an Academy Award for Best Short Subject and Documentary in 2000 for their documentary "King Gimp," which also received a Peabody Award the same year.

-ACC — The University of Maryland is one of eight charter members of Atlantic Coast Conference, an intercollegiate athletics organization founded in 1953.
-The Terrapins compete against the University of Virginia, North Carolina State University, Georgia Tech (Georgia Institute of Technology), Clemson University, Florida State University, the University of North Carolina at Chapel Hill, Wake Forest University, and Duke University; Virginia Tech (Virginia Polytechnic and State University) and the University of Miami became members in 2004, and Boston College joined in 2005.
+ACC — The University of Maryland was one of eight charter members of Atlantic Coast Conference, an intercollegiate athletics organization founded in 1953.
+While in the conference, the Terrapins competed against the University of Virginia, North Carolina State University, Georgia Tech (Georgia Institute of Technology), Clemson University, Florida State University, the University of North Carolina at Chapel Hill, Wake Forest University, and Duke University; Virginia Tech (Virginia Polytechnic and State University) and the University of Miami became members in 2004, and Boston College joined in 2005.
 The conference expanded again, adding the University of Pittsburgh and Syracuse University in September 2011, and Notre Dame in September 2012.
-On July 1, 2014, Maryland will depart the ACC and join the Big Ten Conference.
+On July 1, 2014, Maryland departed the ACC and joined the Big Ten Conference.

-Acres on campus — (2004) 1,382 including off-campus locations that the University is responsibile for maintaining; 650 acres comprise main campus, not including the woods and the golf course.
+Acres on Campus — (2019) 5,210, including off-campus locations that the University maintains; 1,340 acres comprise the main campus, not including the woods and the golf course.

-Acres on original campus — 428; purchased from Charles Benedict Calvert, prominent planter and landowner in Prince George's County, his brother George, and their wives, at a cost of $50 per acre.
+Acres on Original Campus — 428; purchased from Charles Benedict Calvert, prominent planter and landowner in Prince George's County, his brother George, and their wives, at a cost of $50 per acre.

-African-American students — The first African-American undergraduate student was Hiram Whittle, who entered the University of Maryland in 1951.
-The first African-American graduate student to complete his coursework on campus was Parren James Mitchell, who received his M.A. in sociology in 1952; the university named the Art-Sociology Building for him in 2015.
-The first African-American female undergraduate at the university was Elaine Johnson, who began her studies in 1955 and received her degree in education in 1959.
+African American Students — The first African American undergraduate student was Hiram Whittle, who entered the University of Maryland in 1951.
+The first African American graduate student to complete his coursework on campus was Parren James Mitchell, who received his M.A. in sociology in 1952; the university named the Art-Sociology Building for him in 2015.
+The first African American female undergraduate at the university was Elaine Johnson, who began her studies in 1955 and received her degree in education in 1959.

-Other early African-American students at the university include Rose Shockley Wiseman, Myrtle Holmes Wake, and John Francis Davis, who completed their coursework off-campus but received their master's degrees in education at the June 9, 1951, commencement ceremony in College Park, and Selma Romaine Mason Toye, who received a M.Ed. degree on August 2, 1957.
+Other early African American graduate students at the university include Rose Shockley Wiseman, Myrtle Holmes Wake, and John Francis Davis, who completed their coursework off-campus but received their master's degrees in education at the June 9, 1951, commencement ceremony in College Park, and Selma Romaine Mason Toye, who received a M.Ed. degree on August 2, 1957.

-Additional early African American undergraduates included Cephas Donald Hughes, Franklin William Hunt, and Wallis Worthington Johson, who received their degrees in 1960.
+Additional early African American undergraduates included Cephas Donald Hughes, Franklin William Hunt, and Wallis Worthington Johnson, who received their degrees in 1960.

-In 1959 Joseph Alexander Wiseman, husband of alumna Rose Wiseman, was the first African-American awarded a doctoral degree by the University of Maryland.
+In 1959, Joseph Alexander Wiseman, husband of alumna Rose Wiseman, was the first African American awarded a doctoral degree by the University of Maryland.
 Dr. Wiseman's dissertation was entitled "An evaluation of the special school systems during a three-year period beginning in 1955-56 through 1957-58."
-Seven years later, in 1996 Rebecca Carroll became the first African-American woman to earn a doctorate from the University of Maryland.
+Seven years later, in 1996, Rebecca Carroll became the first African American woman to earn a doctorate from the University of Maryland.
 She received her degree in Education, and her dissertation was entitled "A Comparative Study of the Self-Perceptions of Fifth-Grade Boys and Girls as Learners."
-Jerus C. Wilson was another early African American Ph.D. recipient; he received his desgree in Experimental and Quantitative Psychology in 1962 for his dissertation entitled "An Investigation of Vigilance in the Rhesus Monkey."
+Jerusa C. Wilson was another early African American Ph.D. recipient; he received his degree in Experimental and Quantitative Psychology in 1962 for his dissertation entitled "An Investigation of Vigilance in the Rhesus Monkey."

 Agricultural Experiment Station — Established in 1888.
 The first off-campus substation, Ridgely, was established in 1918.

 Agriculture and Natural Resources, College of — Created in 1995 from parts of other administrative entities; new name reflects the growing importance of conservation and management of water, soil, air, plant and animal resources.
-Instruction in agriculture dates to founding the of the Maryland Agricultural College in 1856.
+Instruction in agriculture dates to founding of the Maryland Agricultural College in 1856.
 For more information, visit the College of Agriculture and Natural Resources website.

 Allegany Hall — Dormitory constructed in 1954; named for Allegany County, Maryland.